BigBrotherBot/big-brother-bot/b3/docs/user_documentation/getting-started/install.rst

 Just run the installer and follow the instructions.

-Some developers offer `daily builds`_.
+Some developers offer `daily builds`_ based on latest development code.

 .. note::
     Daily builds are not officially supported.
-If you have problems, they first use stable versions before submitting support requests.
+If you have problems, please try to use the stable version of B3.

+    If you find a bug in such a build, please report the bug with as much details on how to reproduce it in the `forum`_.

 .. _`forum`: http://forum.bigbrotherbot.net/downloads/?cat=10
 .. _`SourceForge`: http://sourceforge.net/projects/bigbrotherbot/files/